nepenth/knowledge-base/README.md

 ### Cloud Computing <a name="cloud-computing"></a>
-The Cloud Computing category provides resources and guidance on leading cloud platforms, including AWS, Azure, and GCP, as well as scalability and management topics such as Kubernetes autoscaling and storage.
-This category covers a range of subtopics to help users navigate the complexities of cloud infrastructure and optimization.
+The Cloud Computing category provides information and resources on various cloud platforms, including AWS, Azure, and GCP, as well as topics related to Kubernetes management, scalability, and storage.
+This category covers a range of subtopics, from route optimization and autoscaling to machine learning and cloud infrastructure management.
-*Subcategories: Aws, Azure, Gcp, Aws Scalability, Kubernetes Autoscaling, Kubernetes Storage* *Items: 4*
+*Subcategories: Aws, Azure, Gcp, Aws Route53, Aws Scalability, Kubernetes Autoscaling, Kubernetes For Ml, Kubernetes Management, Kubernetes Storage*
+*Items: 7*

 <details><summary>Aws, Azure, Gcp</summary>